 “On one condition, Prima Scout.”

-“Tiukk-ll must remain intact.
+“Tiukk-ll and the other population centers must remain intact.
 This is not negotiable.”

 Virr was silent for a moment, then nodded.
 “Very well.”

 “And, Virr?
-My ship will remain in orbit on ready status until you clear subspace.”
+My ship will remain in orbit and ready until you transit into subspace.”

 Virr didn’t say anything as he cut contact.